 The Top Team consists of the standard bearers of ChemistryNL.
 They represent the large business community, knowledge institutions, SMEs and the government.
 The four members of the Top Team are: Emmo Meijer, Tom van Aken, Bert Weckhuysen and David Pappie.
 The Board of Directors of ChemistryNL consists of the members of the Top Team, without David Pappie.
 In addition, the Top Team has a secretariat.

-Emmo Meijer (1951) is the figurehead of ChemistryNL.
+Emmo Meijer (1951) is the Chair of ChemistryNL.
 He studied Chemistry in Amsterdam (Free University), where he obtained his doctorate in 1979.
 He then worked at DSM in various positions in research and business management, where he became DSM Research Director and then the first Chief Technology Officer.
 He then worked as director R & D for Unilever and FrieslandCampina.
-He is currently active as a member of the Board of Directors of KU Leuven, chairman of the Supervisory Board of Utrecht University, board member of the AWTI and chairman of the board of TKI Agri & Food.
-Emmo Meijer has been able to build bridges between science, industry and politics at all stages of his career, and with this he has an excellent background to start working as a figurehead of ChemistryNL.
+He is currently also active as a member of the Board of Directors of KU Leuven, chairman of the Supervisory Board of Utrecht University, board member of the AWTI and chairman of the board of TKI Agri & Food.
+Emmo Meijer has been able to build bridges between science, industry and politics at all stages of his career, and with this he has an excellent background to be appointed as the Chair of ChemistryNL.
 Emmo Meijer: “The chemical sector is a dynamic sector in which many companies have reinvented themselves several times in a rapidly changing environment and that certainly will not change in view of the many challenges.
 Innovation in close cooperation with knowledge partners plays an important role in this.
 To contribute to this from ChemistryNL is extremely inspiring “.

 Tom van Aken